 Even though I am from an Islamic country, my parents are not Muslim and my sister and I are not raised as Muslims.
-As we get older, and start asking questions about religion, my parents encourage us to investigate, ask about, and choose any religion we want to belong.
+As we get older, and start asking questions about religion, my parents encourage us to investigate and choose any religion we want to belong.
 If we do not want to belong to a religion, that is okay, too.
 Our home is filled with books about different religions and we speak freely and openly about all of them.
 My parents never express biases for or against any religion nor any race of people.

 As a family, we learn how to be American.
 Our American friends lovingly teach us the customs, foods, and beliefs.
 I help my parents learn English and see their struggle.
 I become protective of them and, at a very young age, become the spokesperson for my family because I speak English the best.

 I grow up having fun.
 My mother’s sister lives nearby and some of my best memories include my cousins, backyard barbecues, swimming all day until our fingers shrivel, riding bikes, many pets, roller skating, beach vacations, and lots of Turkish food.

 I learn that I know things about people I cannot normally know.
 I keep this to myself, even though both of my parents have extra-sensory abilities.
 I choose to keep it from most of my friends and just try to deal with it.

 I graduate from Loyola College (now Loyola University) in Baltimore with a Biology (pre-med) degree.